b-r-hamilton/OPTinv.jl/README.md

 5. Run a script by typing `include("transientinversion.jl")`

 Note: there is a small issue with downloading the 2 degree TMI file used in this project.
 To circumvent this, download `TMI_modern_180x90x33_GH11_GH12` from [Google Drive](https://drive.google.com/drive/folders/1nFDSINbst84pK68aWwRGBVfYZkfN1mUR), then paste it into the data folder in the TMI package in your package manager system (e.g., on my Unix system, this is at `/home/brynn/.julia/packages/TMI/[version name]/data`.

+In addition, age model realizations and related d18O files should be created and added to the `data` folder by following the scripts published alongside [Lu et al, 2023](https://doi.org/10.1126/science.adf1646).

 # Scripts
 Transient Inversion of Lu et al, 2023 records